b04901014/FT-w2v2-ser/README.md

 Or you can simply check the DockerFile at `docker/Dockerfile` for our setup.
 To train the first phase wav2vec model of P-TAPT, you'll need the the pretrained wav2vec model checkpoint from Facebook AI Research, which can be obtained [here](https://dl.fbaipublicfiles.com/fairseq/wav2vec/wav2vec_large.pt).

+ - Code just switched from hard-coding to passing arguments, not sure every scripts are working as expected.

 ## Reproduce on IEMOCAP
 Result averaged over 5 runs (only the fine-tuning stage is ran 5 times) with standard deviation:
 ![alt text](https://github.com/b04901014/FT-w2v2-ser/blob/main/result.png?raw=true)